Comeback story: Korir wins NYC Marathon 2 years after 2nd

-NEW YORK (AP) — Albert Korir of Kenya won the New York City Marathon men’s race Sunday, two years after coming in second.

-Korir overtook Morocco’s Mohamed El Aaraby and Italy’s Eyob Faniel around the 18th mile and quickly took the drama out of the race's 50th running.
-He won in an unofficial time of 2 hours, 8 minutes and 22 seconds.
+NEW YORK (AP) — New York sought a comeback story for its 50th marathon, and Albert Korir delivered.

+And for a city whose sports fans don't accept second best, Peres Jepchirchir came through with a memorable first.

-In the women’s race, Peres Jepchirchir of Kenya pulled away at the entrance to Central Park and became the first woman to win a marathon major in the fall after winning an Olympic gold medal.
+Korir and Jepchirchir made it a Kenyan sweep at Sunday's New York City Marathon, with Korir winning the men's race two years after finishing second and Jepchirchir becoming the only woman to take a marathon major in the fall after earning an Olympic gold medal.

-The second oldest of the world’s marathon majors returned Sunday after canceling in 2020 due to the coronavirus pandemic.
-The field was cut by about 40% to around 30,000 runners, with efforts made to maintain distance between competitors near the start and finish lines.
+The second oldest of the world’s marathon majors returned after canceling in 2020 due to the coronavirus pandemic.
+In a city where over 34,000 have died of COVID-19, organizers hoped for an uplifting celebration akin to the marathon staged two months after the 9/11 attacks.

+On streets emptied 21 months ago except for ambulances rushing to aid a city paralyzed by the coronavirus — and later filled with anguish and frustration in the days after George Floyd's murder — there was simply joy Sunday as around 30,000 runners made their way through the city's five boroughs.

+Brooklynites cheered for the early rising wheelchair competitors between sips of coffee.
+Throngs on Manhattan’s First Avenue welcomed runners off the Queensboro Bridge.
+Cowbell-swinging supporters in the Bronx waved runners into the final stretch.

 El Aaraby held on for an improbable second-place finish after coming in 11th at the Tokyo Olympics.
 Faniel was third.